 For the love of your life call

-And I kid you not 666-666-6 Recognizable —
+And I kid you not

-His right hand will be hidden
+His left hand will be hidden

-And his face will be bowed low.
+And his face will be bowed low

 10.4.12

 A bone yard can seem like an apocalyptic setting.
 This one, just outside the enormous theme park held parallel two popular pedestrian roads.
 The acreage could be seen above composed as a massive Zen garden holding enormous neon signs half covered in false ivy and topiary, a dead dragon exposing its skeleton of wire guts where maché skin had been eaten away by rodents, and a façade of a charred saloon.
 Indescribable and misunderstood humps of lost-useful things too big to be trapped indoors all nestled on the bleached antiseptic sand.
 The wabi-sabi of calm and individual.
-From the ground it looked like a giant’s playpen that had thrown toys around to amuse himself, or perhaps to strategize warfare of objects.
+From the ground it looked like a giant’s playpen who had thrown toys around to amuse himself, or perhaps to strategize warfare with use objects.
 Looked at a third time; a mental map, a large hippocampus’ treasure.
-However, that is going a bit too far.
+However, that may be going a bit too far.

-Jenny was a slight young woman intent on beginning over and over, with blunt feet with the posture of a stargazer.
+Jenny was a slight young woman intent on beginning over and over, with blunt feet and the posture of a stargazer.
 Wallace was studied in drawing an analogy between the macrocosmos of nature and the microcosmos of man, without much interest in between.
 He seemed never to begin nor end conversations, comfortable instead with a continuous inner speak that jumped out now and again.
 Like miniature articulating dolls they appear from the direction of the ten-foot cyclone barrier.
 They have used this cut through many times and were not so unimpressed as familiar with the sites.

 They walked through the distressed junkyard tossing out famous last lines.